Wendy Todd

 Wendy F. K’ah Skaahluwaa Todd (née Smythe) is an American geomicrobiologist known for her work to increase Native American representation in STEM field.
-She is Alaska Native Haida and holds the position of Professor of Indigenous Studies and Occupational Endorsement at the University of Alaska Southeast.
+She is Alaska Native Haida and holds the position of assistant professor of Indigenous Science and occupational endorsement at the University of Alaska Southeast.

 Early life and education

 Todd is Alaska Native Haida from the Xáadas (Haida) clan of Sdast’ aas (Fish Egg House).
 She spent the early years of her childhood in Hydaburg, Alaska before moving to Ketchikan, Alaska in her teens.

 Todd received her bachelors degree in microbiology in 2001 & B.S. in science with a minor in geology in 2004 from Portland State University (PSU).
 In 2015, Todd received her doctorate in Oceanography/Environmental Science & Estuary & Ocean Systems from Oregon Health and Sciences University.

 She did her post-doctoral research at Michigan State University, 2015-2017, in the NSF STC BEACON Center mentored by Dr. Judi Brown Clarke.
-After Which she was selected to do a two-year AAAS ST&P Fellowship at the National Science Foundation in the Directorates of Education & Geosciences.
+After Which she was selected to do a two-year AAAS ST&P Fellowship at the National Science Foundation in the directorates of Education & Geosciences.